ilvalerione/carisma/docs/development/authorization/hiding-resource.md

 # Hiding Entire Resource (not implemented)

 If you would like to hide an entire Carisma resource from resource's list, you may define a `viewAny` method on the model's policy class.

-If no `viewAny` method is defined for a given policy, Carisma will assume that the user can view the resource:
+Since when you create a fresh policy class using artisan command `make:policy --model=YourModel` there's no `viewAny` method by default if no `viewAny` method is defined for a given policy, Carisma will assume that the user can view the resource:

 ```php
 <?php